9 Habits of Service Technicians That Affect Customer Experience Negatively

 However, your service technicians’ activities may leave a trail, following which you could uncover what went wrong.
-In other cases, technician behaviour might be the very reason for poor customer experience.
+In other cases, technician behavior might be the very reason for poor customer experience.

-But can you keep a tab on the technicians’ behaviour?
+But can you keep a tab on the technicians’ behavior?

-While tracking and monitoring tools can help, tracking the behaviour at a granular level and then inspiring better behaviour is a far-fetched capability in many tools at the moment.
+While tracking and monitoring tools can help, tracking the behavior at a granular level and then inspiring better behavior is a far-fetched capability in many tools at the moment.

-Digital field service tools are helpful here, which could provide historical data of asset performance, repairs, service requests, and payment, allowing them to evaluate various options in the current service scenario.
+Digital field service tools are helpful here, which could provide historical data of asset performance, equipment repairs and maintenance, service requests, and payment, allowing them to evaluate various options in the current service scenario.
 However, it is up to the technicians to make the best use of the information to drive their own actions, especially in the field when no one is watching.

 Often technicians’ efforts may get affected by constraints, ranging from past experiences, workload, poor soft skills, personal biases, and inaccurate assumptions.
-When we talked to field service leaders about such constraints in the light of CX, they pointed out a unique problem that these constraints, when left unchecked for long, developed into habits and lead to poor customer experience.
+When we talked to field service leaders about such constraints in the light of CX, they pointed out a unique problem these constraints, when left unchecked for a long, developed into habits and lead to poor customer experience.
 While soft skills in technicians and service engineers remain of the biggest factor and you may read more about 10 technician soft skills that could have a transformative effect on your business, there are other factors and habits dragging the business down.